Profile: Wikileaks founder Julian Assange

 Mr Assange has been fighting a bitter legal battle ever since his arrest in London in December 2010.
 He spent eight nights in prison before being released that same month and was put under house arrest without charge, as the guest of wealthy supporters.

-In May 2012, the Supreme Court judges, in a majority decision, ruled against Mr Assange's lawyers and dismissed his challenge that the Swedish prosecutor who had asked for extradition was not a valid judicial authority.
+However, the Supreme Court judges, in a majority decision, ruled against Mr Assange's lawyers and dismissed his challenge that the Swedish prosecutor who had asked for extradition was not a valid judicial authority.

-Mr Assange turned to Ecuador's president Rafael Correa for help, the two men having expressed similar views on freedom in the past.
+Mr Assange turned to Ecuador's President Rafael Correa for help, the two men having expressed similar views on freedom in the past.
 During an interview for Mr Assange's TV show on Russia Today, Mr Correa repeatedly praised Wikileaks and its work.